Cut or Keep: Farmer Perceptions and Tree Management in Forested Cocoa and Coffee Agriculture

 Adam Simon - Literature, Arts & Science

 Patrick Brandful Cobbinah - Kwame Nkrumah University of Science and Technology, Ghana

 Demis Mengist Wudeneh - University of Gondar, Ethiopia

-As farmers maintain or build new farms, they make complex decisions on whether to keep or remove forest trees.
-Traditional cocoa and coffee agroforestry occurs under the canopy of secondary forests, but increasingly farmers have been clearing their land to plant sun-tolerant varieties that produce a revenue more quickly than shade-grown species.
-This shift results in significant environmental degradation, and initial research suggests that farmers often misperceive the vital roles that forest trees play for the ecosystem and in mitigating crop risks to weather and pests.
+As these individuals maintain or build new farms, they make complex decisions on whether to keep or remove forest trees.
+Increasingly, farmers remove forest trees to plant sun-tolerant varieties that produce revenue quickly.
+Such decisions result in significant environmental degradation and may be counterproductive to farmers' yields since forest trees can help mitigate crop risks due to weather and pests.